Bandolier

-A bandolier or a bandoleer is a pocketed belt for holding either individual bullets, or belts of ammunition.
+A bandolier / bandoleer or a bando is a pocketed belt for holding either individual cartridges, belts of ammunition or grenades.
 It is usually slung sash-style over the shoulder and chest, with the ammunition pockets across the midriff and chest.
 Though functionally similar, they are distinct from chest rigs, which are designed to hold magazines instead.

 History

 By the late 15th century, the earliest viable handheld firearms in Europe were the arquebus fitted with a matchlock mechanism.
 The user kept his shot in a leather pouch and his powder in a flask with a volumetric spout.
 The spout was calibrated to deliver the proper charge for the user's arquebus.
 With the advent of the heavy arquebus (later known as a musket) in the early 16th century, a spout large enough to measure the required powder was impractical.
 Furthermore, trying to double or triple charge from a flask was time consuming and could create a “missed” charge.
 A bandolier from whence would hang several little flasks each filled with a dedicated premeasured charge was the solution to this problem.
 Since these were loaded prior to going into battle, the musketeer could take the time to accurately measure each charge.